viochris/rag-token-benchmark-vector-graph-hybrid/README.md

 **Data Source:** Single YouTube video transcript (zero-shot object detection & localization using OpenAI's CLIP) **Model Used (all turns):** `gemini-2.5-flash`

-Note: LiteLLM supports automatic fallback to alternate models when a call hits a rate limit or error.
-This benchmark deliberately leaves fallback disabled.
-Keeping one fixed model across every turn and every architecture avoids adding an extra variable to the comparison.
-If the model could switch mid-run, the token and cost differences between Vector, Graph, and Hybrid RAG would no longer be a clean, controlled comparison.
+Note: LiteLLM supports automatic fallback to alternate models on rate limits or errors, but fallback was deliberately left disabled for this benchmark.
+Keeping a single fixed model across every turn and every architecture avoids introducing an extra variable (a mid-run model switch) that would make the token and cost comparison between Vector, Graph, and Hybrid RAG less controlled.

 ### The 3 Questions Used (Identical Across All 3 Architectures)
 1. **Q1 (Simple):** *"What is this video mainly about?"*